-^{}If any of the systems using technology fails, the campus would initiate face to face communication using various methods including the use of other appropriate staff and students on campus.
+\If any of the systems using technology fails, the campus would initiate face to face communication using various methods including the use of other appropriate staff and students on campus.

-All Framingham State University Police

-Department officers have received training

-in Incident Command Systems (ICS) and

-National Incident Management Systems

-(NIMS).
-When a serious incident occurs

-that causes an immediate threat to campus,

-the first responders to the scene are usually

-the Framingham State University Police

-Department, EH&S and the Framingham

-Police and Fire Departments who typically

-respond and work together to manage

-the incident.
-Depending on the nature

-of the incident, other Framingham State

-University departments and other local or federal agencies could also be involved in responding to the incident.
+National Incident Management Systems (NIMS).
+When a serious incident occurs that causes an immediate threat to campus, the first responders to the scene are usually the Framingham State University Police Department, EH&S and the Framingham Police and Fire Departments who typically respond and work together to manage the incident.
+Depending on the nature of the incident, other Framingham State University departments and other local or federal agencies could also be involved in responding to the incident.